Newstead Belmont Hills Golf Resort and Spa

 Bermuda operates as a high-cost destination regardless of property category.
 The island's geographic remoteness, import dependency, and limited labour pool push operating costs above what comparable facilities would carry in larger Caribbean markets.
 This structural reality means that the tier distinction among Bermuda's resort properties is less about absolute price spread and more about what guests receive for rates that are high across the board.

-Within that context, properties like Rosewood Bermuda in Tucker's Town and The St. Regis Bermuda Resort in St. George's represent the island's international luxury flagships, with brand infrastructure, full-service spas, and beach access that justify positioning at the leading of the market.
+Within that context, properties like Rosewood Bermuda in Tucker's Town and The St. Regis Bermuda Resort in St. George's represent the island's international luxury flagships, with brand infrastructure, full-service spas, and beach access that justify positioning at the top of the market.
 Newstead Belmont Hills operates in the band below those flagships, offering golf access, spa facilities, and a south shore setting without the overhead of a major international brand.
 For guests whose priority is golf proximity, harbour views, and smaller-scale resort texture, that positioning is the relevant one.
 For those seeking full-service international infrastructure, the comparison set shifts upward.
-See our full Mt Pleasant restaurants guide for context on what the broader area offers beyond the resort.

 Planning a Stay: What the Setting Implies